Carrianne Leung

-Carrianne Leung is a Canadian writer, who won the Danuta Gleed Literary Award in 2019 for her short story collection That Time I Loved You.
+Carrianne Leung is a Canadian writer.
+She who won the Danuta Gleed Literary Award in 2019 for her short story collection That Time I Loved You.

-Originally from Hong Kong, Leung moved to Canada in childhood, and grew up in the Scarborough district of Toronto, Ontario.
-She completed a degree in sociology and equity studies at the Ontario Institute for Studies in Education, and has taught at OCAD University.
+Originally from Hong Kong, Leung moved to Canada in childhood and grew up in the Scarborough district of Toronto, Ontario.
+She completed a PhD in sociology and equity studies at the Ontario Institute for Studies in Education, and has taught at OCAD University.
+She teaches at the University of Guelph.

 She is a two-time Toronto Book Award nominee, receiving nods in 2014 for her novel The Wondrous Woo and in 2018 for That Time I Loved You.